san4ezgig/Calendar-be/README.md

 ```

 ## Running
-Start the development server with `npm run dev`:
+Start the development server with `npm run dev`
+or
+Run the docker-compose file